beSnake: A routing algorithm for scalable spin-qubit architectures: The beSnake routing algorithm

 \subsection{Special cases}

 This section introduces the mechanisms employed by beSnake to address special routing cases.
-We outline three primary mechanisms beSnake utilizes to circumvent blockades as in Figure \ref{fig:thirdexamplec}, showcasing the algorithm's potential to adapt in conflicts.
+We outline three primary mechanisms utilized to circumvent blockades showcasing the algorithm's potential to adapt to conflicts.